Here are answers to the most commonly asked questions on DataStax Enterprise (DSE).

 - How can I run analytics on Apache Cassandra™ data in DSE?

-- What benefits do I get by running Hadoop within DataStax Enterprise?
+- What benefits do I get by running Spark Analytics within DataStax Enterprise?

-- How does DataStax Enterprise provide support for enterprise search applications?
+- How does DataStax Enterprise provide support for enterprise search operations?

-- What benefits do I get by running Solr within DataStax Enterprise?
+- What benefits do I get with DSE Search?

-- How does DataStax Enterprise handle both real-time and search data in the same database?
+- How does DataStax Enterprise handle both OLTP and search data in the same database?

 - Can I access data in Solr/search nodes with CQL?

-- Does DataStax Enterprise offer any type of workload management or reprovisioning?
+- Does DataStax Enterprise offer any type of workload management reprovisioning?

 - What type of security does DataStax Enterprise offer?

-- How can I move data from RDBMSs to DataStax Enterprise?
+- How can I move data from an RDBMS to DataStax Enterprise?

 - Can I move application log data to DataStax Enterprise?

 - What is DSE Tiered Storage?

 - What are the benefits of DataStax Enterprise supporting JSON?

 - When should I use JSON in DSE?